agungTuanany/ADVANCE-WEBDEV-BOOTCAMP-COLT-STEEL/16.Intermediate-D3/Intermediate-D3.md

     }

-with this helper the callback to my own method is much simpler.
+With this helper the callback to my own method is much simpler.
 All I do is call this helper and pass in the event target value as a number.

     d3.select("input")